Reduce Import Duties with FTA Strategy

 Issue: Imported packaging materials

-Solution: Packaging is typically excluded from RVC calculation.
-Product qualified under China-NZ FTA.
+Result: Packaging excluded from RVC — qualified under China-NZ FTA

 Client: Specialty cheese producer